pedronunes19/FEUP-FSI/LOGBOOK8.md

 ### Task 2.3: Append a new SQL statement

-Nesta task, experimentamos correr dois SQL statements.
-No entanto, não fomos bem sucedidos e tivemos o seguinte erro:
+Experimentou-se correr duas (múltiplas) _SQL statements_.
+No entanto, como era esperado, não fomos bem sucedidos e tivemos a seguinte mensagem de erro:

 ![](./screenshots/error.png)

-Este erro ocorre por causa de uma medida de prevenção implementada no unsafe_home.php, que é o uso do `mysqli::query()` (da extensão MySQLi), cuja API não permite que várias queries sejam executadas no servidor da database, devido ao potencial risco de uma SQL Injection.
+Este erro ocorre por causa de uma medida de prevenção implementada em `unsafe_home.php`, que é o uso de `mysqli::query()` (da extensão `mysqli` do PHP), cuja API não permite que múltiplas _queries_ sejam executadas no servidor da _database_, devido ao potencial risco de uma _SQL Injection_.
-Poderiamos ultrapassar esta limitação, usando `mysqli()::multiquery()`.
+Poderíamos ultrapassar esta limitação, usando `mysqli()::multiquery()`.

+Fonte:
+- SEED book

+"Such an attack does not work against MySQL, because in PHP's mysqli extension, the mysqli::query() API does not allow multiple queries to run in the database server.
+This is due to the concern of SQL injection. [...]
+It should be noted that the MySQL database server does allow multiple SQL statements to be included in one statement string.
+If we do want to run multiple SQL statements, we can use $mysqli->multLquery()."

 ## Task 3: SQL Injection Attack on UPDATE Statement